coshinen/blog/pages/quotes.md

 > Master Shifu, Kung Fu Panda 3:
 > * If you only do what you can do, you will never be more than you are now.

-> Master Oogway, Kung Fu Panda 3:
+> Master Oogway, Kung Fu Panda, 3:
 > * Inner peace, inner peace. itchy nose.
 Ah-choo!
 Finally, inner peace.
 Now what?

-> Master Oogway, Kung Fu Panda:
-> * Yesterday is history, tomorrow is a mystery, but today is a gift.
+> * There's a saying: Yesterday is history, tomorrow is a mystery, but today is a gift.
 That is why it is called the present.
 > * There are no accidents.
 > * One often meets his destiny on the road he takes to avoid it.
 > * Nothing is impossible.